-4.1.4 Maintaining and enhancing community prosperity and the quality of life, in the face of change. (maximum 200 characters)
+4.1.4 Maintaining and enhancing community prosperity and the quality of life, in the face of change.

+(maximum 200 characters)

-To ensure the tourism quality management, a tourism service quality system Q-Latvia had been developed.
+To ensure the tourism quality management, a tourism service quality system Q-Latvia is being developed.
 Q-Latvia will help to reduce the amount of complaints, facilitate growth of positive tourist comments, repeated visits, improve co-operation among tourism companies and create a positive image of Latvia.

-There was also established a free hotline "Tourist Hotline - 22033000" in order to provide safe tourism in Latvia, enabling to inform foreign tourists of different conflict situations related to tourism service providers in Latvia, as well as provide round-the-clock informative assistance.
+There was available a free hotline "Tourist Hotline - 22033000" in order to provide safe tourism in Latvia, enabling to inform foreign tourists of different conflict situations related to tourism service providers in Latvia, as well as provide round-the-clock informative assistance.

-4.1.5 Minimising resource use and the production of waste. (maximum 200 characters)
+4.1.5 Minimising resource use and the production of waste.